What is Voice Recognition Software?

 - Use with popular Windows applications; dictate documents with Full Text Control, send email, search the Web, post to Facebook or Twitter and more – all by voice

 - Enjoy using a simplified Dragon bar and streamlined interface that eliminates complex menus and options, so you can quickly select the options you need and start turning your voice into text using Dragon right away

 - Helps prevent repetitive stress injuries by using your PC in a comfortable, ergonomic way without being tied to your keyboard and mouse

 Other Products and Equipment that use the Technology

 Products such as Google Home and Amazon Echo can be used for thousands of voice queries, such as:

 - What is the definition of a particular word?

-- What is the latest news report?
+- Tell me the latest news report.